Jean Ferré: Radio Solidarité and Radio Courtoisie

 In September 1981, Bernadette d'Angevilliers and Philippe Malaud, former minister under Charles de Gaulle and Georges Pompidou, created Radio Solidarité, with the support of Yannick Urrien.
 This free radio station had associations with Rassemblement pour la République and with the Union pour la démocratie française and was strongly opposed to the political left of François Mitterrand.
 Thanks to his radio columns, which were favourable to Radio Solidarité, Ferré was noticed by d'Angevilliers, who proposed that he collaborate with them.

 In May and June 1982, Ferré created the broadcast formula of the Libre Journal: an hour and a half programme each evening based around a guest belonging to the political right.
 Ferré proposed that the radio should be open to "all people of the right"; pursuant to this, Serge de Beketch was invited to direct a regular Wednesday evening broadcast.
 However, following the 1984 European elections, de Beketch exposed the radio station to the accusation of having helped the political breakthrough of the Front National.
 De Beketch was ordered to leave; Ferré sought to defend de Beketch and was also dismissed.

 At that point Ferré created the "Radio Solidarité listeners' defense committee" (CDARS).
 It was under this name, declared to the Paris police prefecture on 12 December 1985, that he founded Radio Courtoisie (courtoisie means courtesy).
 Radio Courtoisie made its first broadcast on 7 November 1987.

 From this day until the end of his life, led Radio Courtoisie devoting all his time to it.
 Every Monday evening he hosted in person a Libre Journal without interruption until 31 July 1996, the date of his last broadcast.

-He died on 10 October 2006 following renal cancer.
+He died on 10 October 2006, aged 77, following renal cancer.